-When Remy is climbing out of the sewers for the first time, he is barked at by a dog in one of the homes.
+(At around sixteen minutes) When Remy (Patton Oswalt) is climbing out of the sewers for the first time, he is barked at by a dog in one of the houses.
 You only see the dog's silhouette, but it is actually the dog, Dug, from Pixar's then still-in-production film, Up (2009).

-Chef and TV personality Anthony Bourdain's favorite food-centric film.
-Bourdain said, "They got the food, the reactions to food, and tiny details to food really right - down to the barely noticeable pink burns on one of the character's forearms.
+Chef and television personality Anthony Bourdain's favorite food-centric film.
+Bourdain said, "They got the food, the reactions to food, and tiny details to food really right, down to the barely noticeable pink burns on one of the character's forearms.
 I really thought it captured a passionate love of food in a way that very few other films have."

 Walt Disney Pictures were reluctant to push Ratatouille (2007) as a nominee for Best Picture at the Academy Awards, fearing that members might overlook it in the Best Animated Feature category where it was deemed to be a lock.
 Instead, they concentrated their efforts on making sure it won in the animated category.

-At 1:16:29 as Linguini & Colette roller skate down the sidewalk, a Mime is performing for some people.
-The CG Model for the Mime is the same model used in The Incredibles for the character Bomb Voyage!
+(At around one hour and sixteen minutes) As Linguini and Colette roller skate down the sidewalk, a mime is performing for some people.
+The CGI model for the mime, is the same model used in The Incredibles (2004) for the character Bomb Voyage.

 Several changes to the design of the rats (primarily the nose and ears) were made after Debbie Ducommun, a rat expert, brought down several of her personal pets for the art and animation departments to observe.

-SERIES TRADEMARK: Every PIXAR film has had a reference to room A-113 from the California Institute of the Arts.
-A number of animators began their CalArts career in this room, including John Lasseter and Brad Bird.
+SERIES TRADEMARK: Every Pixar film has had a reference to room A-113 from the California Institute of the Arts.
+Numerous animators began their CalArts career in this room, including John Lasseter and Brad Bird.
 A-113 appears on a little tag clipped to the ear of a rat named Git.

 Part of the story was initially supposed to take place in the catacombs below Paris.
 This idea was dropped when Brad Bird took over the project from Jan Pinkava.
 Only short sections taking place in the sewers remain from the original project.

-The concept was first hatched by Jan Pinkava in 2001 and he had mapped out the original design, sets, characters and core story.
-However, Pixar management were not convinced that the main story was delivering the goods so Pinkava was replaced by Brad Bird in 2005.
+The concept was first hatched by Jan Pinkava in 2001, and he had mapped out the original design, sets, characters, and core story.
+However, Pixar management was not convinced that the main story was delivering the goods, so Pinkava was replaced by Brad Bird in 2005.

 Jan Pinkava's involvement in the film ended after a few years when John Lasseter decided that the leadership and vision required to helm a full-length animated feature were simply not there.
 Brad Bird, who had just finished The Incredibles (2004) was asked to help out whenever he inundated Lasseter with appealing story ideas for the project.
 Eventually, he was given the reins, while Pinkava left the company.